rios0rios0/terra/README.md

 4. https://terragrunt.gruntwork.io/

 ## TODO
-- [ ] Ensure the newest dependencies when Terraform and Terragrunt are installed with the previous versions
+- Ensure the newest dependencies when Terraform and Terragrunt are installed with the previous versions
-- [ ] Complete the `clear` command
-- [ ] Complete the `fmt` command